lenzloesche/capstone-project/README.md

-## Capstone Project "Fitness App"
+## Capstone Project - Fitness App

-This project is called "Fitness App" and it is my capstone project from the "neue fische" boot camp.
+This is my capstone project from the _neue fische_ boot camp.

 ![Fitness App Image](/public/fitness_app.png)

 - You can search for exercises and favorite them.
-- You can save your exercises in a calendar and you can see a animation of the running you have done.
+- You can save your exercises in a calendar and you can see an animation of the running you have done.
 - You can search for food on the diet site with more information.
 - You can change the username.
 Your data is saved and can be accessed from everywhere.